Query History

 Overview

-A high-frequency event-tracing feature has been introduced in SingleStore 8.5 that offers a robust infrastructure and method for tracing events that are expected to occur frequently.
-Additional trace events will be added over time.
+SingleStore supports high-frequency event-tracing.
+This feature offers a robust infrastructure and method for tracing events that are expected to occur frequently.

-Query event tracing, the first of this event-tracing feature, is designed to help identify which queries take the longest or that fail so they can be isolated and optimized.
+Query event tracing is designed to help identify which queries take the longest or that fail so they can be isolated and optimized.
 This feature is at the core of Query History which displays these query trace events over time.

-For query execution reporting, Query_completion is the initial event type to be implemented, where each query execution and its details can be traced and viewed in near real-time.
+For query execution reporting, the Query_completion trace monitors query execution details and can be viewed in near real-time.

 Query event traces are configurable, where a query execution may only be traced if it takes longer than, for example, 1,000 milliseconds (1 second) to run, where the query text may be set to either be included or omitted.